JASA-Authors/LPMEUGS-experiments/README.md

 10. ```doParallel 1.0.17```

-### simulation-demo (add?)
+### simulation-demo

-This folder contains the demo codes to run the simulation examples introduced in Section 4 and Appendix B in the paper.
-The demo codes will run every model and setting for one replication for illustration purpose.
+This folder contains the six demo codes to run the simulation examples introduced in Section 4 and Appendix B in the paper.
+The demo codes will run every model and setting for one replication (you can also change the replication times by changing the variable ```replication_time```) for illustration purpose.
 The expected running time for each document on a regular desktop PC should be within 5 minutes.

 ### simulation-full